Dance

 • Program groupings may involve different ages (i.e. 6-year-olds with 14-year-olds) and different categories (i.e. Lyrical Ballet with National).

-• a performer may be no older than 22 years as of Dec.
+• a solo performer may be no older than 22 years as of Dec.
 31 prior.

 Category Class Number Type